-Three new medical colleges are proposed to be established in Lakhimpur, Dhubri and Nagaon district of Assam at a cost of INR 570 crores, by 2020, disclosed Himanta Biswa Sarma, Assam Health Minister in a press conference in Guwahati.
+Three new medical colleges are proposed to be established in Kokrajhar, Nalbari and Tinsukia of Assam in the next three years, disclosed by Himanta Biswa Sarma, Assam Health Minister in a press conference in Guwahati.

 The minister further said that the land acquisition process has been completed and all these medical colleges will have 500 bedded hospitals.
 These medical colleges are proposed to be ready by 2020.
-J P Nadda, Union Health Minister will launch the construction work for the hospitals in Nagaon and Dhubri during his two-day tour of the state from February 17, 2017.
+The foundation stone for the three new medical colleges in Kokrajhar, Nalbari and Tinsukia of Assam will be laid in January 2019 by Assam Chief Minister.

-The minister also said that the ongoing construction work of the Diphu Medical College and Hospital will be completed by the end of 2017.
-The construction work of another three medical colleges at Tinsukia, Kokrajhar and Nalbari would commence by the end of this year, 2017.
+The minister also said that the ongoing construction work of the Diphu Medical College and Hospital will be completed soon.
+The construction work of another three medical colleges at Dhubri, Lakhimpur, Nagaon is underway.
+Each medical college will enrol 100 students in MBBS course.

-Regarding setting up of AIIMS at Changsari in Assam, the minister said that state Government has already submitted an affidavit in the NGT after its got complaints opposing the construction work on the allotted land.
+Regarding setting up of AIIMS at Changsari in Assam, the minister said that the state government has already submitted an affidavit in the NGT after its got complaints opposing the construction work on the allotted land.